Holographic Algorithms Beyond Matchgates: Introduction

-Previous work on holographic algorithms focused almost exclusively on those with matchgates~\cite{Val08, Val06, CL08b, CLX10, CL11a, CL11b, GW12}.
+Previous work on holographic algorithms focused almost exclusively on those with matchgates~\cite{Val08, Val06, CL08b, CLX17, CL11a, CL11b, GW13}.
 (This has led to a misconception in the community that holographic algorithms are always based on matchgates.)
 The first example of a holographic algorithm using something other than matchgates came in~\cite{CLX11c}.
-These holographic algorithms use (generalized) Fibonacci gates.
+These holographic algorithms use generalized Fibonacci gates.
 A symmetric signature $f = [f_0, f_1, \dotsc, f_n]$ is a generalized Fibonacci gate of type $\lambda \in \mathbb{C}$ if $f_{k+2} = \lambda f_{k+1} + f_k$ holds for all $k \in \{0,1,\dotsc,n-2\}$.
 The standard Fibonacci gates are of type $\lambda = 1$, in which case, the entries of the signature satisfy the recurrence relation of the Fibonacci numbers.
 The generalized Fibonacci gates were immediately put to use in a dichotomy theorem~\cite{CLX12}.
-As it turned out, for nearly all values of $\lambda$, the generalized Fibonacci gates are holographically equivalent to product type signatures.
-However, generalized Fibonacci gates are symmetric by definition.
-A main contribution of this paper is to extend the reach of holographic algorithms, other than those based on matchgates, beyond the symmetric case.
+As it turned out, for nearly all values of $\lambda$, the generalized Fibonacci gates are equivalent to product-type signatures via holographic transformations.
+Our results provide a systematic way to determine such equivalences and we hope these results help in determining the full reach of holographic algorithms.

+The constraint functions we call signatures are essentially tensors.
+A group of transformations acting upon these tensors yields an orbit.
+Previously, in \cite{CGW16}, we have shown that it is sufficient to restrict holographic transformations to those from or related to the orthogonal group (see Lemma~\ref{lem:affine:trans} and Lemma~\ref{lem:product:trans}).
+Thus, our question can be rephrased as the following: given a tensor, determine whether its orbit under the orthogonal group action (or related transformations) intersects the set of affine or product-type tensors.
+As showed by Theorems~\ref{thm:main:general} and~\ref{thm:main:symmetric}, this can be done efficiently, even for a set rather than a single tensor.
+In contrast, this orbit intersection problem with the general linear group acting on two arbitrary tensors is $\NP$-hard~\cite{Kay12}.
+In our setting, the actions are much more restricted and we consider an arbitrary tensor against one of the two fixed sets.
+Similar orbit problems are central in geometric complexity theory~\cite{MS01}.